emard/ulx3s/doc/MANUAL.md

            at 3.3V logical level with 56 bidirectional single-ended pins or 28 bidirectional differential pairs or combined, some single-ended and some differential.
+           J1 pins marked 9-13 are shared with WiFi on PCB v1.7.
-           J1 pins marked 9-13 are shared with WiFi (PCB v1.7) J2 pins marked 14-17 are shared with ADC.
+           J1 pins marked 11-13 are shared with WiFi on PCB >v2.0.
+           J2 pins marked 14-17 are shared with ADC.
            4 PMOD connectors can be made out of it (GND and 3.3V power are on the right place)